frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise3.md

         <source src="/img/learning-course/stage1b/exercises/e3/e3s22.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>21.
-Use the <code>Belt & Chain Gen</code> Featurescript to create a model of the belt.
+Use the <code>Robot Belt</code> Featurescript to create a model of the belt.
 The pitch of the belt is 5mm and the width is 9mm.
 Offset the reference plane by 0.5" so that the belt does not collide with the plate.
 Optionally turn on teeth modeling - note that this option will significantly increase rebuild time.
-Notice that the <code>Belt & Chain</code> Featurescript also calculates the pitch length of the belt which allows us to verify that we calculated the correct C-C in step 7 and 8. </figcaption>
+Notice that the <code>Robot Belt</code> Featurescript also calculates the pitch length of the belt which allows us to verify that we calculated the correct C-C in step 7 and 8. </figcaption>
     </figure>
   </div>

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e3/e3s23.webp" style="width:100%">
       <figcaption>22.
-Use the <code>Shaft Generator</code> Featurescript to create the 1st stage shaft.
+Use the <code>Robot Shaft</code> Featurescript to create the 1st stage shaft.
 Note that this length is simply an estimate.
 While you could calculate the length of the shaft based on the components that will go on it, it is often easier to create the assembly then measure what the shaft length should be and update accordingly.</figcaption>
     </figure>
   </div>

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e3/e3s24.webp" style="width:100%">
       <figcaption>23.
-Use the <code>Shaft Generator</code> Featurescript to create the output shaft.</figcaption>
+Use the <code>Robot Shaft</code> Featurescript to create the output shaft.</figcaption>
     </figure>
   </div>